dMARLAN/DCS-Dynamic-Weather/README.md

 - Automatically desanitizes `\Program Files\Eagle Dynamics\DCS World OpenBeta\Scripts\MissionScripting.lua`
   - Be aware of running other untrusted DCS scripts when `MissionScripting.lua` is desanitized.

 I'm a new programmer, if you notice any bugs or have any suggestions, please let me know!
-Would also appreciate any GitHub stars which may help me in my job pursuit!
+If you enjoyed this project, consider giving it a star!

 Donations are welcome :)